2023 Grantees

 Employing Artificial Intelligence as a Clinical Tool to Ease the Administrative Burden Associated With Prescribing Therapies and Completing Prior Authorizations

-Michael Dicello, MD will lead a project to explore the employment of artificial intelligence (AI) as a clinical tool to ease the administrative burden associated with prescribing therapies and completing prior authorizations.
+Michael Dicello, MD leads a project to explore the employment of artificial intelligence (AI) as a clinical tool to ease the administrative burden associated with prescribing therapies and completing prior authorizations.
 His project seeks to leverage a natural language generative AI model to efficiently handle administrative tasks that significantly drain clinical resources.
 The project’s end goal is to inspire a paradigm shift in how health care is administered, making it more efficient and patient-focused by using AI to absorb repetitious, tedious tasks.

 Kamran H. Imam, MD